Kamapcuc/BaiduWGS84/README.md

 	map.centerAndZoom(point, 16);
 </script>
 ````

-### Here you can check, that result is correct:
+### Here you can check, that the result is correct:
 https://maps.google.ru/maps?q=22.234327+113.58507&t=h&z=16

 ### Or try any other map, that uses WGS84:
 http://toolserver.org/~geohack/geohack.php?language=ru&params=22.234327_N_113.58507_E_

-### Important note
+### The important note is:
-If you whant to connect point on Google sttelite view and map, use convertWGS84toGCJ02 function
+If you want to match a certain point on Google satelite view to a map view, use convertWGS84toGCJ02 function.